The campus is surrounded by open spaces and beautiful parks, offering great opportunities for exploration and exercise.

-Belfast is a modern capital city, welcoming, easy to get around and an affordable place in which to live and study.
+Belfast is a UK capital city, welcoming, easy to get around and an affordable place in which to live and study.

 As Belfast flourishes as a global food, culture, arts and shopping destination, Queen’s is at the social and cultural heart of the city.

-Belfast was found to have the lowest student rent in the UK in 2018.
-(Natwest Student Living Index)
+Belfast has the lowest student rent in the UK (NatWest Student Living Index 2020).